The 15 Best Hypoallergenic Eyeliner Picks for Comfort, Wearability, and Stunning Eye Looks

 (Image credit: @emmaleger)

-What Does It Mean for an Eyeliner to be Hypoallergenic?
+What does it mean for an eyeliner to be hypoallergenic?

-For a better idea of which ingredients to be on the lookout for the next time we're shopping for eyeliners that are safe for use on our sensitive eyes, we tapped NYC-based Board Certified Dermatologist at Schweiger Dermatology Group, Gloria Lin, MD, FAAD.
-According to Lin, when 'hypoallergenic' is applied to a particular product, it means that the product's formula is less likely to cause a reaction when used.
-However, it's important to note that this does not mean that there is zero risk.
+For a better idea of which ingredients to be on the lookout for the next time I'm shopping for eyeliners that are safe for sensitive eyes, I tapped Gloria Lin, MD, FAAD, a board-certified dermatologist at Schweiger Dermatology Group.
+According to Lin, when hypoallergenic is applied to a particular product, it means that the product's formula is less likely to cause a reaction when used.
+However, this does not mean that there is zero risk.

 The Best Eyeliners for Sensitive Eyes, Listed

-1. Clinique Quickliner For Eyes Intense Eyeliner
+1. Clinique Quickliner for Eyes Intense Eyeliner

 2. Bobbi Brown Long Wear Gel Eyeliner

-3. RevitaLash Defining Eyeliner
+3. RevitaLash Defining Liner

 4. Trish McEvoy Intense Gel Eye Liner